libretro/docs/docs/guides/controller-autoconfiguration.md

 3. [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig).

 ### Default-off configs
-When creating controller configurations, it's crucial to consider potential conflicts, especially unlicensed controllers that may use the same vendor ID and product ID as original controllers.
-These conflicts can lead to unintended consequences, making it necessary to implement specific handling for certain controllers.
-To address this, we recommend using "default-off" configurations for such devices.
+When developing controller configurations, it's essential to anticipate and mitigate potential conflicts.
+These issues often arise in the following situations:

+1. When multiple autoconfig files exist for a single device, causing confusion in the system.
+This primarily occurs with controllers that require different configurations based on kernel versions.
+For example, the Nintendo Switch Pro Controller on Linux, where older kernels necessitate a different button mapping compared to newer kernels.
+2. With unlicensed controllers that mimic the vendor ID and product ID of official controllers but require their own specific autoconfig because they only partially emulate the original device's mappings.
+For example, the Data Frog P02 mimics a PlayStation 4 controller's vendor ID and product ID, but features a different input_menu_toggle_btn value, necessitating a unique configuration.

 Here's how to set up a default-off configuration:

 1. Append "(default-off)" to the configuration filename.
 2. Comment out the `input_vendor_id` and `input_product_id` lines in the config file.

-This approach allows users to manually enable the configuration when needed, preventing automatic application that could interfere with common devices.

-**Examples of affected devices**:
-- The Nintendo Switch Pro Controller operates with distinct configuration files depending on the Linux kernel version.
-For Linux 5.16 and later, it utilizes one specific configuration file, while an alternate configuration file is employed for older versions of the Linux kernel.
-- Unlicensed controllers that may use the same vendor ID and product ID as original controllers (e.g., Data Frog P02)

-By implementing default-off configs for these and similar devices, you can help ensure a smoother experience for users while still providing the necessary configuration options for those who require them.
+This approach allows users to manually enable the configuration when needed, preventing automatic application that could interfere with common devices, and helps ensure a smoother experience for users while still providing the necessary configuration options for those who require them.

 ## Troubleshooting
 If your joypad is not configured properly, you should [generate a RetroArch log](/docs/guides/generating-retroarch-logs.md).
 Your log will show if a profile has been matched for your pad and the path of the corresponding profile.